aschrein/aschrein.github.io/_posts/2021-02-1-smallmath_1.markdown

 where D = (a_0 - c_0) * (b_1 - c_1) - (b_0 - c_0) * (a_1 - c_1)
 ```

-And of course, there's a [much better solution](http://math.fau.edu/yiu/AEG2013/AEG2013Chapter09.pdf) using barycentrics.
+And of course, there's a [much better solution](http://math.fau.edu/yiu/AEG2013/AEG2013Chapter09.pdf) using barycentrics and the [Law of Sines](https://en.wikipedia.org/wiki/Law_of_sines).